voxpupuli/puppet-iis/README.md

       port      => '8080',
     }

-Additionally a host header and ip address can also be supplied.
+Host header and ip address can also be supplied.

 --
     iis::manage_binding { 'www.mysite.com-port-8080':